What Your Scores Mean

 The results of your assessment have resulted in a tie between one or more key indicator.
 When this happens in your High-Low Report, we provide you with the results for all results that tied.
 For this reason, you see more than three results in your High Report.

-Predictability Highest Attribute
+Excitement Highest Attribute

 Valuing predictability means that you are likely a planner.
 You get more done when you know what is expected and probably often exceed those expectations.
 You are likely frustrated by a lack of structure or when there isn't clear guidance.
 Recognizing these qualities about yourself will help you make better career decisions.

 Knowing in advance how you will be evaluated is crucial to your success at work.
 Unfortunately, most employers are rarely clear on what they need from their employees.
 This lack of clarity can lead otherwise talented employees to underperform.
 As someone who wants to go above and beyond, you may need to help your employer set expectations.
 Because you value predictability, you will likely see tasks that need to be done before others do.
 This ability to anticipate needs will make you very valuable to your company as an employee and a leader.

 Regardless of the work you are doing, clear communication is the key to predictability and you recognize and value that.
 Some jobs lend themselves to this type of clarity more than others, which you can usually tell from the outset.
 Just ask yourself, “How easy would it be to know if I have done the job well, even if I never get any feedback?”
 If the answer is, “very easy,” that’s built-in clarity, which you value, and which allows you to plan for success instead of wading through chaos.

 Predictability can also be a management decision, and you can help with this.
 If your manager has not given you a clear sense of what successful outcomes will look like and how to achieve them, you can and should ask clarifying questions.
 Just make sure you do it in a way that doesn’t come across as annoyed or accusatory.
 Say something like, “I have a few questions to help me make sure I give you exactly what you're looking for.”